datastaxdevs/workshop-ai-as-api/README.md

 Take a look in the output directory: there should be

 - a (small) JSON file with some metadata describing some features of the model;
 - a (larger) JSON file containing the full definition of the tokenizer.
-This has been created, and will be loaded, using helper functions provided with the tokenizer itself out of convenience;
+This has been created, and will be loaded, using helper functions provided with the tokenizer itself for our convenience;
 - a (rather large) binary file containing "the model".
-That means, among other things, the shape and topology of the neural network and all "weights", i.e. the parameters dictating which neurons will affect which others.
+That means, among other things, the shape and topology of the neural network and all "weights", i.e. the parameters dictating which neurons will affect which others, and by how much.
 Saving and loading this file, which is in the HDF5 format, is best left to routines kindly offered by Keras.

 #### Test the trained model